Anirudh-vamsi/Traffic-sign-recognition/README.md

 Add the above files to the same folder as the dataset.

+You can try changing the HyperParameters.
+Your accuracy will vary.

 Run the model through command line by typing python gui.py

 The Output: